-Of course, many things led to a deeper exploration and expression of my bisexual identity, but the bangs were important.
 I’ve heard that your twenties are for making mistakes and learning, while your thirties are when you start to enjoy life.
 While my thirties have started tumultuously, given the pandemic, climate change, and the fact that I live in my childhood home with my parents and husband, it’s surprisingly been true.

 Sexuality has always been something people identified with me- sometimes in a positive way, but the negatives stood out.
 When I entered grad school in a human sexuality program, I felt like an imposter.
 Yes, imposter syndrome is common amongst grad students, but it was more profound.
 I felt like I didn’t belong because I wasn’t smart enough.
 I suddenly felt like I knew nothing about the human sexual experience.
-I realized my mind wasn’t as open as I had always believed because I hadn’t asked enough questions or explored enough about myself.
+And, I realized my mind wasn’t as open as I had always believed because I hadn’t asked enough questions or explored enough about myself.

 Talking to people is such an essential piece of my life that I had to become a better communicator.
 To become a better communicator, I had to begin questioning myself.
 How do I show up in my relationships?
 How do I communicate my needs?
 I wanted to be able to help others learn to do these things as a therapist, but I also had to work really hard.
 It took cutting off a toxic relationship and leaving a toxic job to start showing up the way I wanted to in life.

-So, I began conversations about what it means to be a human.
 I realized how individualized the human experience is.
 Working at Trader Joe’s, I met many queer friends who validated my feelings around my identity and how I saw myself.
 But I still didn’t feel comfortable identifying as a queer person until after I became a therapist.

 Bangs were a crucial moment in my life because it felt like I was finally stepping into myself, my style, my expression, and my sexuality.
 I stopped wearing as much makeup when I didn’t feel like it.
 I began to wear whatever I wanted, exploring a more masculine side of my personal style.
 And I started saying what was on my mind.